Semiconductor ETF (SMH) Hits New 52-Week High

-For investors seeking momentum, VanEck Vectors Semiconductor ETF SMH is probably on the radar.
-The fund just hit a 52-week high and is up 76.2% from its 52-week low of $136.10 per share.
+VanEck Semiconductor ETF SMH is probably on the radar for investors seeking momentum.
+The fund just hit a 52-week high and moved up 84.3% from its 52-week low price of $136.10/share.

-But are more gains in store for this ETF?
-Let’s take a quick look at the fund and the near-term outlook on it to get a better idea of where it might be headed:
+Are more gains in store for this ETF?
+Let us take a quick look at the fund and the near-term outlook on it to get a better idea of where it might be headed.

 SMH in Focus